COLSON: Controllable Learning-Based Social Navigation via Diffusion-Based Reinforcement Learning

 \section{INTRODUCTION}

 Social navigation, which enables safe and efficient navigation in dynamic environments with pedestrian traffic, is crucial for realizing autonomous mobile service robots.
-In recent years, driven by advancements in machine learning, deep reinforcement learning-based methods have been studied extensively.
-Among these, methods that assume a continuous action space require modeling of the action distribution using predefined functions, such as Gaussian distributions.
-Generative models, a branch of machine learning, have seen remarkable advancements, with diffusion models achieving significant success in fields such as image generation.
-Their application to reinforcement learning has also been explored, and they can reportedly achieve a high performance in continuous action spaces owing to their expressive capacity and lack of reliance on a Gaussian distribution assumption.
-However, diffusion models have not yet been applied to social navigation.
-Therefore, this study applied a diffusion-based reinforcement learning approach to mobile robot navigation in dynamic environments with pedestrian traffic.
+In recent years, deep reinforcement learning-based methods have been extensively studied owing to advancements in machine learning.
+Among these, methods that assume continuous action spaces require modeling of the action distribution using predefined functions, such as Gaussian distributions.
+Generative models have advanced rapidly in recent years, with diffusion models achieving remarkable success in tasks such as image generation.
+Their application to reinforcement learning has also been explored, demonstrating strong performance in continuous control tasks due to their expressive capacity and lack of reliance on Gaussian distribution assumptions.
+Motivated by this, we apply a diffusion-based reinforcement learning approach to mobile robot navigation in dynamic environments with pedestrian traffic.